 All students deserve a safe, welcoming place to learn, grow, and succeed.
-As partners in your student's success, we ask you to join us in these important conversations and help to make UW-Madison a campus where students can thrive.
+As partners in your student's success, of students who used mental health care found it helpful.3 we ask you to join us in these important conversations and help to make UW-Madison a campus where students can thrive.